AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 statement contains another sequence of statements as its component (or a component of its ``case`` statement alternative) that is syntactically equivalent to the sequence of statements in question.
-The check for syntactical equivalence of operands is case-sensitive, it does not take into account line breaks, white spaces and comments.
+The check for syntactical equivalence of operands ignores line breaks, white spaces and comments.

 Small sequences of statements are not flagged by this rule.
 The rule has two optional parameters that allow to specify the maximal size of statement